RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 [NumPy](https://numpy.org/) is a commonly used package for scientific computing, which provides a wide variety of methods.

-It adds restriction via it's own [basic numeric types](https://numpy.org/doc/stable/user/basics.types.html), and static arrays to enable even greater performance than that of core Python.
+It adds restriction via its own [basic numeric types](https://numpy.org/doc/stable/user/basics.types.html) and static arrays to enable even greater performance than that of core Python.
 However if these restrictions are ignored, the performance can become significantly worse.

 <!--
 TODO: It might be nice to use the figure from https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/#3.-Python's-object-model-can-lead-to-inefficient-memory-access here for illustration?